HLXII/Evolve-Autoscript/README.md

 # Stuff to do

 ## Bugfix
-* Auto Evolution should break on Hard Challenges since Decay and Joyless are now toggles (but Junker isn't).
-Need to update script to accomodate.

 ## Small
 * Implement Auto Craft to use multiplier buttons, as large storage values cause clicks to crash/not trigger